-Doctor of Education Degree ELEMENTARY EDUCATION
+ELEMENTARY EDUCATION

-1. SRM 504 and an elementary education course preferably with the advisor are required the first quarter, and SRM 505 is required the second quarter on the doctoral program unless exemption is granted by the advisor on the basis of previous course work.
+The following are required: 1.
+RES 504 and an elementary education course preferably with the advisor are required the first quarter, and RES 505 is required the second guarter on the doctoral program unless exemption is granted by the advisor on the basis of previous course work.

-Core course requirements.
-EDEL 625, 645, 655 and EDRD 745 must be taken at the University of Northern Colorado.
+2. Core course requirements.
+EDEL 625, 645, 655 and EDRD 745 must be taken at the